MoarTube/MoarTube-Node/README.md

 Run the command **sudo systemctl start moartube-node** to start the moartube-node service

 Run the command **sudo systemctl status moartube-node** to view the status of the moartube-node service

+#### some commands of interest

+Run the command **sudo systemctl stop moartube-node** to stop the moartube-node service

+Run the command **sudo systemctl restart moartube-node** to restart the moartube-node service